Home / News / Crypto / News / Race to Bitcoin Reserves: Arizona Passes Second BTC Reserve Bill

 HB 482 proposes allowing the state to invest up to 10% of its public funds in cryptocurrencies with a market capitalization exceeding $750 billion, effectively focusing on assets like Bitcoin.

-The bill is currently being reviewed by a House committee and will need to pass several stages before it reaches a final vote.
+A House committee is currently reviewing the bill and will need to pass several stages before it can be voted on in its final form.

 Was this Article helpful?
 Yes No